suisei-entertainment/seed/README.md

 virtualenv.
 Only present when working in a virtual environment.
 + **.git**: The directory containing Git internals.
 Do not touch, unless you absolutely know what you are doing.
-+ **.sde**: Contains various files created by SDE while working on the platform.
-Only present if SDE has already been executed at least once.
 + **assets**: Contains all binary assets, typically images and other media.
 + **scripts**: Contains various utility scripts mainly utilized by CI.
 + **src**: Contains the source code of the platorm.